UDN

 AppendVector

-As with a full color RGB image created from three different greyscales, AppendVector allows you to combine channels together to create a vector with more channels than the original.
-For example, you can two individual numbers (Constants) and append them to make a two-channel value (Constant2Vector).
+The AppendVector expression allows you to combine channels together to create a vector with more channels than the original.
+For example, you can take two individual Constants values and append them to make a two-channel Constant2Vector value.
+This can be useful for reordering the channels within a single texture or for combining multiple grayscale textures into one RGB color texture.

 Examples: Append of 0.2 and 0.4 is (0.2,0.4); Append of (0.2,0.4) and (1.6) is (0.2,0.4,1.6).